122040023/RNN-LSTM-Image-Captioning/README.md

 # RNN-LSTM-Image-Captioning

-This repository contains a **from-scratch implementation of an image captioning system** using **Vanilla RNNs, LSTMs, and Attention-based LSTMs** in PyTorch.
-The model generates natural language captions for images by combining a **CNN image encoder** with **recurrent sequence models**.

-The code is primarily designed for **educational and experimental purposes**, focusing on understanding how sequence models work internally rather than relying on high-level PyTorch abstractions.
+⚠️ **Coursework Assignment Notice**
+This repository contains code developed **strictly as part of a university coursework assignment** on image captioning.
+All implementations are intended **for educational purposes only** and are **not designed for production use**.

 ---

-## 📌 Overview
+## 📌 Project Overview

-The image captioning pipeline consists of:

-1. **Image Encoder**
-   - A pretrained **RegNet-X 400MF** CNN extracts spatial image features.
-2. **Word Embedding Layer**
+This coursework implements an **end-to-end image captioning system** using **Vanilla RNNs, LSTMs, and Attention-based LSTMs** in PyTorch.
+The primary goal of the assignment is to develop a deep, hands-on understanding of:

+- Recurrent neural networks and sequence modeling
+- Long Short-Term Memory (LSTM) architectures
+- Attention mechanisms over spatial CNN features
+- Training and inference pipelines for image captioning

+To meet the learning objectives, most components are implemented **from scratch**, avoiding high-level PyTorch abstractions where possible.

+---

+## 🎓 Coursework Context

+This project corresponds to an **Image Captioning assignment** in a Deep Learning / Computer Vision course.
+The assignment follows a **notebook-driven workflow** and emphasizes:

+- Manual implementation of RNN and LSTM forward passes
+- Understanding backpropagation through time (BPTT)
+- Integration of CNN encoders with sequence decoders
+- Scaled dot-product attention
+- Sequence-level loss computation with masking

+---

+## 🗂 File Structure

+---

+## 📄 File Descriptions

+### `rnn_lstm_captioning.py`
+This file contains **all core implementations** required by the assignment :contentReference[oaicite:0]{index=0}, including:

+- **ImageEncoder**
+  - CNN-based encoder using pretrained RegNet-X 400MF
+  - Outputs spatial feature maps for attention models
+- **WordEmbedding**
-   - Converts word indices into dense vector representations.
+  - Custom word embedding layer
-3. **Sequence Model**
-   - One of:
+- **Recurrent Models (from scratch)**
   - Vanilla RNN
   - LSTM
   - Attention-based LSTM
-4. **Output Projection**
-   - Maps hidden states to vocabulary scores.
+- **Attention Mechanism**
+  - Scaled dot-product attention over CNN feature grids
+- **CaptioningRNN**
+  - Unified image captioning model supporting:
+    - `cell_type="rnn"`
+    - `cell_type="lstm"`
+    - `cell_type="attn"`
-5. **Temporal Softmax Loss**
+- **Temporal Softmax Loss**
-   - Computes sequence-level cross-entropy loss during training.
+  - Sequence-level cross-entropy loss with `<NULL>` masking
+- **Inference / Sampling**
+  - Greedy decoding for caption generation

+This file focuses purely on **model logic and learning algorithms**, as required by the coursework.

+---

+### `rnn_lstm_captioning_main.py`
+This file is a **notebook-style execution script** adapted from Google Colab :contentReference[oaicite:1]{index=1}.
+It is responsible for:

+- Mounting Google Drive and setting up the runtime environment
+- Loading the preprocessed **COCO Captions dataset**
+- Running **sanity checks** for all implemented functions
+- Training RNN, LSTM, and Attention-based captioning models
+- Overfitting on small datasets for debugging
+- Performing full training runs
+- Sampling captions at test time
+- Visualizing attention maps for Attention LSTM
+- Saving final losses for submission

+This file **calls and evaluates** the functions and classes implemented in `rnn_lstm_captioning.py`.

 ---